 Digital rights management (DRM)

-Another issue in the gaming world is digital rights management (DRM).
+Another cyber security issue in gaming world is digital rights management (DRM).
 This is a type of technology used by game developers and publishers to try to control how their games are used and distributed.

 DRM can cause problems for gamers because it can restrict how they can use the games they’ve purchased.
 For example, some DRM systems require gamers to connect to the internet in order to play a game, even if they’re playing single-player.